Vine Decline Syndrome

 So what should you do?

-• Only apply fertilisers when soil tests show a deficiency.
-Don’t aim for “high fertility” without evidence.
+Check soil and leaf tests and only apply fertilisers when soil tests show a deficiency.

-• Be careful with copper: stop using it after bud burst and try to avoid building up copper in the soil where it can become toxic to your vines.
+Be careful with copper: stop using it after budbreak and try to avoid building up copper in the soil where it can become toxic to your vines.

 With climate stresses adding new challenges, it’s more important than ever to take a careful, science-informed approach.